padawin/site/src/articles/delete-merged-branches.md

 there is no use keeping it.

-However, with time it is possible to end up with a lot of old branches if they haven''t been deleted as they were merged.
+However, with time it is possible to end up with a lot of old branches if they haven't been deleted as they were merged.

 ### Delete a single branch